 Location: Gartmore, Loch Lomond & The Trossachs National Park

 Discover a magical getaway in the tiny log Dreamcatcher Cabins hidden away in the private secluded woodlands of a National Park.
-Delightfully rustic and sustainably minded, each cabin is designed to keep your carbon footprint to a minimum – electrical sockets are not provided but mobile reception is available – allowing you to truly digitally detox from the outside world.
-Relax on the terrace beneath the glow of solar-powered fairy lights as the wood burning stove crackles away, and soak in the outdoor bathtub surrounded by candles before falling asleep to the sounds of the forest in the snug but beautifully furnished en suite bedroom.
+Delightfully rustic and sustainably minded, each cabin is designed to keep your carbon footprint to a minimum – electrical sockets are not provided but mobile reception is available.
+Relax on the terrace beneath the glow of solar-powered fairy lights as the wood burning stove crackles away, soak in the outdoor bathtub surrounded by candles and fall asleep to the sounds of the forest in the snug but beautifully furnished en suite bedroom.

 5. Craigmaddie Muir Roundhouse, near Glasgow